ettysekhon/modern-wisdom-llm-native-pipeline/README.md

 This project demonstrates a full end-to-end retrieval-augmented generation system using a real-world podcast dataset.
 Starting from raw audio, it delivers a searchable, explainable knowledge base capable of producing timestamped, evidence-linked answers.
-Each design decision was guided by empirical evaluation, simplicity, and reproducibility — making it straightforward for others to run, extend, and mark.
+Each design decision was guided by empirical evaluation, simplicity, and reproducibility — making it straightforward for others to run and extend.